 Opioid medication can interact with many other drugs and cause dangerous side effects or death.
 Be sure your doctor knows if you also use:

 cold or allergy medicines, bronchodilator asthma/COPD medication, or a diuretic ("water pill");

 other narcotic medications--opioid pain medicine or prescription cough medicine;

 This list is not complete.
-Other drugs may interact with aspirin, caffeine, and dihydrocodeine, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+Other drugs may affect aspirin, caffeine, and dihydrocodeine, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible interactions are listed here.

 - Side Effects